garystafford/fav-color-bff/README.md

 npm start
 ```

-The Favorite Color BFF component should start successfully on `http://localhost:8081`, and be ready to take calls from the web application and proxy them to the service.
+The Favorite Color BFF component should start successfully on the default host/port combination of `http://localhost:8081`, and be ready to take calls from the web application and proxy them to the service.

 ## Environment Configuration